lucascbarbosa/lstm-control-waam/README.md

-# rl-control-waam
+# lstm-control-waam
-Final paper project envolving application of reinforcement learning (and other methods of deep and machine learning) in the optimization of WAAM fabrication method.
+Final paper project envolving application of a LSTM neural network coupled with MPC in the optimization of a single bead geometry welded through WAAM.